-Based On: Alders Huxley – Brave New World (1932)
+Based on: Alders Huxley – Brave New World (1932)

 Mastodon – Iron Tusk (2004)

-Based On: Herman Melville – Moby Dick (1851)
+Based on: Herman Melville – Moby Dick (1851)

-Bit of a cheat, this, as Mastodon’s whole Leviathan masterpiece is a concept album based around Melville’s classic tale of the white whale.
-Our pick of an awesome bunch (the album was Kerrang!’s Best Of The Year, 2004) is relatively succinct single Iron Tusk.
+Bit of a cheat, this, as Mastodon’s whole Leviathan masterpiece is a concept album based around Herman Melville’s classic tale of the white whale.
+Our pick of an awesome bunch (the album was Kerrang!’s Best Of The Year in 2004) is relatively succinct single Iron Tusk.
 All unyielding riffage and pummelling fury, it fully encapsulates the themes of obsession, madness and common-destiny on the crashing waves that have made the story of Captain Ahab seeking revenge on the seabeast that cost him his leg essential reading for the past century-and-a-half.

 Nirvana – Scentless Apprentice (1993)

-Based On: Patrick Süskind – Perfume: The Story Of A Murderer (1985)
+Based on: Patrick Süskind – Perfume: The Story Of A Murderer (1985)

 Kurt Cobain reportedly read Patrick Süskind’s tale of a serial killer born without body-scent but gifted with hypersomia (an exceptional sense of smell) around ten times in his short life.
 Cobain felt that re-reading the novel help him deal with hypochondria and joked that he’d had to start borrowing ideas from literature as he was beginning to run out of fresh ones of his own.
 That’s hardly fair, of course, as the strange, disturbing themes at play here mesh perfectly with the abstruse content of In Utero and weirdly reflect the grunge icon’s own disconnect from society.
 The book, originally published in German, deals with the titular perfume apprentice ‘collecting’ the exceptional natural perfumes of certain young women and certainly makes for a fascinating read.